 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-Why is a rescan necessary after applying a patch?
+Why is a targeted rescan important after applying a patch?

 Open an interactive chat with Bash